-- SDG 6 on ensuring clean water and sanitation and SDG 3 on ensuring healthy lives and well-being are essential to improved nutrition.
-Access to clean water and sanitation prevents the spread of diarrhoea and other diseases that prevent people's bodies from utilizing food effectively, leading to malnutrition.
-For good nutrition to be effective, HIV treatment with anti-retroviral therapy, and malaria and tuberculosis prevention and treatment may be required. - > SDG 4 on ensuring quality education enhances people's ability to adapt their nutrition, hygiene, sanitation and health practices, and to demand appropriate services.
+- SDG 6 on ensuring clean water and sanitation and SDG 3 on ensuring healthy lives and well-being are relevantessential to improved nutrition.
+Access to clean water and sanitation prevents the spread of diarrhoea and water-borne disease.
+Certain illnessesother diseases that prevent people's bodies from utilizing food effectively, leading to malnutrition.
+For good nutrition to be effective, HIV treatment with anti-retroviral therapy, and malaria and tuberculosis prevention and treatment may be required. - SDG 4 on ensuring quality education: Education enhances people's ability to adapt their behaviour, including their nutrition, hygiene, sanitation and health practices, and to demand appropriate services.
 As part of the essential package for schoolchildren's health and nutrition, school meals programmes help ensure that children have access to education and support achievement of education improvement targets, despite crises or chronic poverty, and support improved nutrition through the provision of healthy, fresh and fortified foods.
-Improving access to guality education and together with nutritious foods through schools contributes to breaking the intergenerational cycle of hunger.
+Improving access to quality education and providingtogether with nutritious foods through schools thus contribute contributes to breaking the intergenerational cycle of hunger.